dwmuller/dwmuller.github.io/eleventy.md

 Add a .gitignore file.
 You can find templates online for Node.js projects.
 Or if you created the repo on GitHub, you can add a .gitignore file in GitHub's Web interface, and it will offer templates you can choose from.
 In any case, add a  line containing ``sites/`` to .gitignore so that eleventy's outputs don't get checked in.

 Now refer to the Daily usage section above.

+# Publishing via GitHub pages

+There are lots of articles on this topic, but here are important things that tended to be glossed over.

+If you're using the ``peaceiris/actions-gh-pages`` package to deploy the built site from a GitHub Action, note that it "deploys" the build results by checking the site into the gh-pages branch (by default).
+This is fine for a site associated with a project, but can be surprising for a user or organization GitHub pages project, which by default publishes the ``main`` branch.
+You can change the branch that is published in the repository's settings.
+Change it to gh-pages.

+Since you're not using Jekyll (the static site generator directly supported by GitHub), it may be a good idea to add a ``.nojekyll`` flag file to your project.
+This prevents some behavior/activity that you don't need.

 # References